JNRowe/awesome-timed-wallpaper/README.rst

 * moving the data definition to a table for easy customisation from ``rc.moon``
 * using cairo_ or gdk-pixbuf_ via lgi_ to composite the images instead of
   shelling out to ImageMagick_
+* using cairo_ to create a surface directly as it supports heaps of `fancy composition methods`_ and awesomewm_'s ``gears.wallpaper`` already accepts surfaces as input

 Contributors
 ------------